hehonghui/AndroidEventBus/README.md

 I really appreciate E-pal “淡蓝色的星期三” for his proposing of bugs and feedback and I hope more and more friends will join our team of AndroidEventBus Development.

+## Release Note

+### V1.0.5 ( 2015.6.20 )
+1. fix bugs.

-## Release Note### V1.0.4 ( 2015.5.23 )1. support Sticky Events and use WeakReference to hold the Subscriber.
+### V1.0.4 ( 2015.5.23 )
+1. support Sticky Events and use WeakReference to hold the Subscriber.

-### V1.0.2 ( 2015.2.28 )Solved the problem of failing to receive an event when the parameter of the subscription method is a basic type (int, Boolean, etc.)### V1.0.1 ( 2015.2.13 )1.
-Solved the problem that the subscription method can’t receive an event because the subscription method is delivered as sub-type when posting an event while it was originally of basic type.
+### V1.0.2 ( 2015.2.28 )
+Solved the problem of failing to receive an event when the parameter of the subscription method is a basic type (int, Boolean, etc.)

+### V1.0.1 ( 2015.2.13 )
+1. Solved the problem that the subscription method can’t receive an event because the subscription method is delivered as sub-type when posting an event while it was originally of basic type.

-### v1.0 ( 2015.2.9 )1.
-Release an EventBus library; use @Subscriber annotation to mark subscription method2.
-The subscription method supports “tag” mark, which makes event delivery more precise.
+### v1.0 ( 2015.2.9 )
+1. Release an EventBus library; use @Subscriber annotation to mark subscription method
+2. The subscription method supports “tag” mark, which makes event delivery more precise.

 ## License
 ```